-Your hearing aid has a programme button allowing you to use up to four different listening programmes.
+Your hearing aid has a program button allowing you to use up to four different listening programs.
 The list on page 2 tells which programs have been enabled.

-- 1. Tap the programme button to switch between programmes. - 2.
-You will then hear one or more beeps.
-The number of beeps indicates which programme you have selected (one beep = programme one, two beeps = programme two, etc.). - 3.
-When you turn the hearing aids off and then back on, they always return to the default setting (programme one and pre-set volume).
+- 1. Tap the program button to switch between programs. - You will then hear one or more beeps.
+The number of beeps indicates which program you have selected (one beep = program one, two beeps = program two, etc.). - 3.
+When you turn the hearing aids off and then back on, they always return to the default setting (program one and pre-set volume).

-NOTE: If you have two hearing aids with the Synchronised Push Button enabled, programme changes to one hearing aid automatically repeats in the second hearing aid.
-When you change a programme in one hearing aid, it responds with one or more beeps.
+NOTE: If you have two hearing aids with the Synchronized Push Button enabled, program changes to one hearing aid automatically repeats in the second hearing aid.
+When you change a program in one hearing aid, it responds with one or more beeps.
 The same number of confirmation beeps in the second aid follow.
-This Synchronised Push Button can also be configured to allow one side to control volume increase and the other side to control volume decrease.
+This Synchronized Push Button can also be configured to allow one side to control volume increase and the other side to control volume decrease.
 The volume changes to one hearing aid are repeated on the other side to keep the levels the same.